 Note I — Leases

-The Company’s lease portfolio consists primarily of operating leases for office space and has remaining terms from less than one year up to ten years, with contractual terms expiring from 2025 to 2032.
+The Company’s lease portfolio consists primarily of operating leases for office space and has remaining terms from less than one year up to twelve years, with contractual terms expiring from 2026 to 2038.
 Lease contracts may include one or more renewal options that allow the Company to extend the lease term, typically from one year to five years per renewal option.
 The exercise of lease options is generally at the discretion of the Company.
 None of the Company’s leases contain residual value guarantees, substantial restrictions, or covenants.

 Supplemental balance sheet information related to the Company’s leases were as follows: